kingsimba/express-typescript-mocha-vscode/README.rst

       POST http://localhost:8080/api/v1/auth/login?username=simba&password=mypassword
       POST http://localhost:8080/api/v1/auth/logout

-3. Play with index.ts
+3. Play with code

-   The server will restart automatically when you save the file.
+   The server will restart automatically when you save any file.
    But you need to refresh the page manually to see the new result.

 Start Testing